Higher Laminations and Affine Buildings: The tropical points of higher Teichmuller space

 \section{The tropical points of higher Teichmuller space}

-We have constructed higher Teichmuller space.
+In the previous section, we explained the construction of higher Teichmuller space.
 We will now give one construction of its tropical points.
 The main task of this paper will be to use this construction to give a concrete description of higher laminations.

-We now give a simple way to construct tropical points of any positive variety.
+We give a simple way to construct tropical points of any positive variety.
 Let $\cK$ be the field of formal Laurent series over $\R$, $\R((t))$.
-This ring has a natural valuation $val: \cK \rightarrow \Z.$ We will consider the positive semifield $\cK_{>0}$ which consists of those Laurent series with positive leading coefficient.
+This ring has a natural valuation $val: \cK \rightarrow \Z.$ The goal will be to understand tropical $\Z^t$-points of a variety via valuations of its $\cK$-points.

+Let us consider the positive semifield $\cK_{>0}$ which consists of those Laurent series with positive leading coefficient.
 Let $X$ be any positive variety, in other words a variety with an atlas of charts such that all transition functions involve only multiplication, division and addition (for example $\X_{G,S}$ or $\A_{G,S}$).
 We may then consider the $\cK_{>0}$ points of these varieties.

 Let $x \in X(\cK_{>0})$.
 Then there is a corresponding tropical point $x^t$ of the space $X(\Zt)$.
-This point $x^t$ is characterized by the property that if $f$ is one of the positive coordinates of a positive chart, then In other words, we specify the tropical coordinates of $x^t$ in each chart as being negative of the valuation of the coordinate of $x$.
-To see that $x^t$ is well-defined, we only need to check that under a change of coordinate charts, the functions $-val f(x)$ transform tropically.
-However, this is clear, because all transition functions between coordinate charts involve only multiplication, division and addition, and we have The last equality holds whenever both $x$ and $y$ have positive leading coefficient.
+This point $x^t$ is characterized by the property that if $f$ is one of the positive coordinates of a positive chart (or more generally any positive function), then In other words, we specify the tropical coordinates of $x^t$ in each chart as being negative of the valuation of the coordinate of $x$.
+To see that $x^t$ is well-defined, we only need to check that under a change of coordinate charts, the functions $-\val f(x)$ transform tropically.
+However, this is clear, because all transition functions between coordinate charts involve only multiplication, division and addition, and we have whenever $f$ and $g$ are functions coming from the coordinate charts.
+The last equality holds because both $f(x)$ and $g(x)$ have positive leading coefficient.

 In other words, the negative valuations of $\cK_{>0}$-points of a positive variety automatically satisfy the tropical relations.
-Thus we get a map $-val: X(\cK_{>0}) \rightarrow X(\Zt)$.
-The map is surjective because we may specify the valuations of coordinates of a point of $X(\cK_{>0})$ in any particular chart as we wish.
-Thus, in order to understand tropical points of $\X_{G,S}$ or $\A_{G,S}$, we must analyze the fibers of this map and see what the points in one fiber have in common, or isolate what invariant information is contained in the tropical functions.
+Thus we get a map $-\val: X(\cK_{>0}) \rightarrow X(\Zt)$.
+The map is surjective: in any coordinate chart, we may specify the valuations of coordinates of a point of $X(\cK_{>0})$ as we wish.
+Because all transition functions between charts are invertible, specifying the coordinates in one chart is the same as specifying the coordinates in every chart.